-This includes the agency's biggest initiative, which allocates $875 million as temporary financial help to people who have seen their paychecks cut or have lost their jobs, providing as much as $3,000 a month for six months to cover home payments and associated costs.
+The biggest of the plan's four parts allocates $875 million as temporary financial help to people who have seen their paychecks cut or have lost their jobs, providing as much as $3,000 a month for six months to cover home payments and associated costs.
 The second-largest chunk of money, $790 million, is slated for a principal reduction program that would write down the value of an estimated 25,135 underwater mortgages.

-It also includes a plan that would give homeowners as much as $15,000 to help them get current on their mortgages.
-The third program provides moving assistance for people who can't afford to remain in their homes.
+Another piece would use $129 million to provide as much as $15,000 apiece to help homeowners get current on their mortgages, and another would take $32 million to provide moving assistance for people who can't afford to remain in their homes.

 The program is aimed at helping low- and moderate-income people who own only one property.
 To qualify in Los Angeles County, for instance, a family couldn't earn more than $75,600 a year.
 The maximum benefit for any household participating in the program is $50,000.
 Homeowners who refinanced their homes to take cash out of their properties won't be allowed to participate.